fparaggio/maptastic/README.markdown

 ## Thanks

 MattHall:  Fork this plugin from his maptastic plugin.

-Arron Qian: Refactor the js file by using jquery metadata plugin.
+aq1018: Refactor the js file by using jquery metadata plugin.